Updated March 29, 2021

 ⭐ January 11, 2021, lending opened to first-time, eligible applicants through CFIs.

 ⭐ January 13, 2021, lending opened to second-draw, eligible applicants through CFIs.

 ⭐ January 15, 2021, lending opened through small depository institutions with less than $1 billion in assets.

 ⭐ January 19, 2021, lending opened through all SBA 7(a) lenders.

-⭐ March 31, 2021, is the deadline for applying to the PPP as long as funds are available.
+⭐ May 31, 2021, is the **new** deadline for applying to the PPP as long as funds are available.

 ⭐ 10 months after the last day of a Borrower’s Covered Period is the deadline to apply for forgiveness.
 For example, a borrower whose covered period ends on October 30, 2020, has until August 30, 2021, to apply for forgiveness before loan repayment begins.

 ⭐ 1-year from the date of disbursement may be sought to begin payments on SBA 7 (a) loans.
 Remember, the 1% interest rate is non-adjusting and non-compounding for first-time and second-draw loans during the covered period (Section 39).

 Forgiveness of your loan is a primary reason for eligible businesses to apply for a PPP loan.
 Forgiven PPP loans are considered non-taxable income.
 Depending on your situation, a $150,000 PPP loan that is forgiven and non-taxable income is a reason to apply for a PPP loan if you can meet the qualifications for forgiveness.

 This round eligibility for forgiveness of your PPP loan has changed.
 The Economic Aid Act expanded the covered expenses to include software, cloud computing, and accounting services and made the covered period more flexible.
 Great!